fardinanam/xv6-riscv/README.md

     ```
     **eg: see the `trace()` function in `kernel/proc.c`**

+7. Add the prototype of the new system call in `kernel/defs.h`.
+Preferably under the `proc.c` comment.

+    **eg: `int trace(int);`**

-7. Open `kernel/sysproc.c` and add the handler function that will execute the system call which has just been defined in step 6.
+8. Open `kernel/sysproc.c` and add the handler function that will execute the system call which has just been defined in step 6.
     ```c
         <return type>
         sys_<new_system_call_name>(void) {